BreinsNet/salesforce-dcgen/README.md

 At the moment the following metadata is supported:

-apexclass
-apexpage
-apextrigger
-approvalprocess
-customfield
-group
-permissionset
-workflowrule
-labels
+ApexClass
+ApexPage
+ApexTrigger
+ApprovalProcess
+CustomField
+Group
+PermissionSet
+WorkflowRule
+Labels
-workflow field update
+Workflow field update
+Layouts
+CustomObjects

 More to come...